krmopuri/xml24/_lectures/dl4cv-2.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Process of finding the best parameters.
+tldr: "Process of finding the best parameters."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section